piavW/RockPaperScissors/README.md

 Make sure you install the most recent babel-loader `$ npm install --save-dev babel-loader@^7`

 ## How to Use tests

-For unit testing: `$ npm run specs`
+Remember to run `$ npm run build` is you change anything in app.js For unit testing: `$ npm run specs`
 For feature testing: `$ npm run cucumber`